sandragodinhosilva/melange/docs/index.md

 ![Header](bitmap3.jpeg)

-MeLanGE is a automated pipeline for the genomic annotation of a group of genomes, followed by the detection of the most important features to distinguish a group of genomes, as determined by a metadata label.
+MeLanGE is an automated pipeline for the genomic annotation of a group of genomes, followed by the detection of the most important features to distinguish a group of genomes, as determined by a metadata label.

 MeLanGE has two independent, but connected, components:
 * [1) Genome annotation](#1-genome-annotation)